 The following treatments are recommended to manage Lipoedema and prevent lymphoedema and varicose veins developing.

 Compression hosiery is specially made support socks, stockings, tights or garments.
-Wearing compression hosiery is the single most effective way of slowing down or preventing worsening symptoms.
+There are numerous styles and sizes available and wearing compression hosiery is believed to be the single most effective way of slowing down or preventing worsening symptoms.
+In the UK and in many countries some compression garments are available on prescription, garments may be prescribed by GPs, practice nurses or specialist clinics.

 Compression garments encourage the flow of blood and lymph fluid within the lymphatic system which helps prevent fluid retention/oedema in the tissues and the onset of Lymphoedema.
 In addition fluid within the tissues is encouraged to move towards the root of the limb, where it can be drained away more easily.
 Therefore wearing compression garments will hopefully stop the progression of Lipoedema into Lipo-lymphoedema.

 Compression therapy may also reduce the level of pain and discomfort often experienced in the limbs by supporting soft tissues and painful knee joints.
 In addition they provide support to the loose connective tissues and help improve appearance, streamline and redefine the shape of the the limbs.

-Lymphoedema nurses are trained to assess and prescribe the type and style of compression garments that are most appropriate for each individual as people with Lipoedema often require made to measure garments.
-There is a wide selection of compression hosiery available from different companies, many on prescription.
+Lymphoedema healthcare professionals and many MLD therapists are trained to assess and prescribe the type and style of compression garments that are most appropriate for each individual.
+People with Lipoedema often require made to measure garments which require specialist skills to prescribe.

 Compression is most effective when worn every day and is advisable even in the early stages of Lipoedema.
-Getting it on and off may take practice as for some people pain can makes this more difficult.
-Most people find it easier to put on hosiery first thing in the morning, when the legs are at their smallest and using specially designed donning and doffing aids can be a great help.
+Getting it on and off may take practice as for some people pain can makes this more difficult and there are a range of special appliances, called donning and doffing aids, that can be a great help especially if people have mobility problems.
+It easier to put on hosiery first thing in the morning, when the legs are at their smallest and always follow the manufacturers recommended guide for washing and drying as this will maintains the shape and support.

 Manual Lymphatic Drainage (MLD)